-Because the vote is advisory, it is not binding on the Board of Directors or the Company.
+Because the vote is advisory, it is not binding on the Board or the Company.
 Nevertheless, the views expressed by stockholders, whether through this vote or otherwise, are important to management and the Board and, accordingly, the Board and the Compensation Committee intend to consider the results of this vote in making determinations in the future regarding executive compensation arrangements.

-Advisory approval of this proposal requires the vote of the holders of a majority of the shares present in person or represented by proxy and entitled to vote at the annual meeting.
-Abstentions and broker non-votes will be counted toward a quorum for Proposal 3, but are not counted for any purpose in determining whether this matter has been approved.
+Approval of this proposal requires the vote of the holders of a majority of the shares present in person or represented by proxy and entitled to vote on this matter at the annual meeting.
+Abstentions and broker non-votes will be counted toward a quorum for Proposal 4, and abstentions will have the same effect as "Against" votes.